Summer - Logistics

 1. Find a driver on the FLBS Rider Board.
 Note that FLBS does not mediate arrangements between drivers and riders.

-4. Grayhound Bus - there is only one daily bus from Missoula to Polson from where you must prearrange a taxi to the Bio Station.
-Plan for an additional overnight stay in Missoula plus meals costs.
+4. Greyhound Bus - there is only one daily bus from Missoula to Polson.
+From Polson, you must also prearrange a taxi to the Bio Station.
+Plan for an additional overnight stay in Missoula plus meal costs.
 One-way costs are estimated as follows:

 • Overnight stay in Missoula and meals to make bus schedule connections: ~$175